opengeoedu/learn.opengeoedu.de/pages/06.Biomassepotenzial/01.vorlesung/03.konversion_eigenschaften/docs.en.md

 ---
-title: Konversionstechnologien und Rohstoffeigenschaften
+title: Conversion Technologies and Raw Material Properties
 taxonomy:
   category: docs
-menu: 'Technologie & Eigenschaften'
+menu: 'Technologies & Properties'
 ---

 !!!!
 What are the three types of conversion technologies? <br>